GMOD/jb2export/README.md

 Params

-- --assembly - path to a JSON file containing a jbrowse 2 assembly config
+- --assembly - path to a JSON file containing a jbrowse 2 assembly config e.g. [data/assembly.json](data/assembly.json)
-- --tracks - path to a JSON file containing a list of jbrowse 2 track configs
+- --tracks - path to a JSON file containing a list of jbrowse 2 track configs e.g. [data/tracks.json](data/tracks.json)
-- --session - path to a JSON file containing a jbrowse 2 session config
+- --session - path to a JSON file containing a jbrowse 2 session config e.g. [data/session.json](data/session.json)
 - --loc - a locstring to navigate to

 If needed the svg can then be manually converted to png, for example using the